armbian/documentation/docs/known_issues/odroidxu4.md

-**Legacy kernel images**

 - eMMC install might be broken if you don't have recent uboot on your eMMC card - you must update it.
-Add `run copy_uboot_sd2emmc` to your boot.ini, boot from SD card with attached eMMC.
-This is one time job - remove that command from boot.ini,
-- serial console is broken.
+Boot from SD card, run nand-sata-install and choose "Update bootloader on a special eMMC partition".
+After that, you can use eMMC as boot device.
+You only need to do this once.